SC Supreme Court agrees to hear case over Gov. McMaster's private school grant program

 Attorneys on both sides of the dispute asked the state's highest court to consider the case earlier this month as a way to expedite the lawsuit.
 Orangeburg County Circuit Court Judge Edgar Dickson ordered a temporary halt on the program last month while the legal case proceeds.

-Several public school groups or supporters, including the Orangeburg County School Board, have argued that McMaster's program would directly benefit private schools, which would violate the state constitution.
+Several public school groups and supporters, including the Orangeburg County School Board, contend McMaster's program would directly benefit private schools, which would violate the state constitution.

 McMaster’s attorneys countered that the flow of funds is not direct because the parents still decide where to send their children.
 They also argued in a lower court hearing that the dispute is more of a political debate than a legal one and it should be left up to legislators and voters to decide whether it is a good decision.